 3 ways to boost your confidence before a date

-Anyone familiar with Cognitive behavioural therapy (CBT) will know that it’s perfectly possible to change your view of the world by making minor modifications to the way you think and behave.
-In a nutshell, CBT works by breaking negative cycles of thoughts, actions, feelings, and physical sensations.
+Anyone familiar with Cognitive Behavioural Therapy (CBT) will know that it’s possible to change your view of the world simply by modifying the way you think and behave.
+In a nutshell, CBT works by breaking negative cycles of thought, actions, feelings, and physical sensations.

-For example, don’t let things that happen in the run up to the date effect your perception of how the date will go.
-It’s all too easy to let a minor infraction with a work colleague get you down, and lead to thoughts that you’re a bad person and that your date won’t like you.
-This in turn might make you feel sick and lethargic etc. etc. Be objective and always look for alternative explanations for seemingly negative events.
-In the work example, it’s probably that your colleague has stresses at home or other worries.
+Try not to let things that happen before your date affect your perception of how the date will go.
+It’s all too easy to let a minor dispute with a work colleague get you down, leading to a negative thought spiral that you’re a bad person and your date won’t like you.
+In turn, this may make you feel sick and lethargic.
+CBT advises us to take a step back and look objectively at the situation.
+Is it more likely that your colleague has had a stressful day or is having problems at home?

-It’s also important not to create a narrative based on negative interpretations of past events.
-If you’re worried it’s easy to ruminate on old events and string them together as if they are an inviolate story and predictor of the future.
-It may sound clichéd, but the past really is the past, and the future is whatever you make it.
+It’s also important to resist creating a narrative based on negative interpretations of past events.
+If you’re lacking in confidence, it’s easy to ruminate on old events and use them to justify your future predictions.
+It may sound cliché but the past really is the past – the future is whatever you make it.

-Adrenaline has been helping humans for millennia – whether it’s escaping the clutches of a hungry sabre-tooth tiger or winning a gold medal in the 100m hurdles.
-Unfortunately, for those feeling nervous about their date, a physiological response telling them to either fight or flee isn’t altogether useful.
+Adrenaline has been helping humans for millennia.
+It helped us escape the clutches of hungry sabre-tooth tigers and win gold medals in the 100m hurdles.
+Unfortunately, for those lacking confidence before a date, having a physiological response that tells them to either fight or flee isn’t so useful!

-The best course of action is to try and dissipate some of the extra energy through a little gentle exercise.
-Go for a walk or a swim.
-At the very least, do a little housework – it’ll be one of the few times it seems enjoyable.
+The best thing to do is to try and get rid of some of that extra energy with gentle exercise.
+Try going for a walk or a swim.
+Or do a little housework – it’ll be one of the few times you’ll be happy to hoover.

-As the date becomes imminent, calm yourself by breathing deeply.
-Take air in through the nose, hold it for four seconds – then breathe out through the mouth.
-Deep breathing lowers heart rate, blood pressure and perspiration.
+As the date gets closer, stay calm by taking deep breaths.
+Breathe in through your nose, hold it for four seconds and then exhale through your mouth.
+Deep breathing like this will lower your heart rate, blood pressure, and levels of perspiration.

-Also try clenching both of your hands into fists, then moving your arms away from your body, extending the fingers out as you do so.
-Repeat this a few times, and practice deep breathing at the same time.
+You could also try clenching both your hands into fists and then moving your arms away from your body, extending your fingers as you move.
+Repeat a few times while deep breathing.

-Having a chat with people who make you feel good is a great way to boost your confidence.
-Even listening to someone else’s problems can be a useful distraction.
-If you’re worried about date-related specifics, talking them through with friends usually makes them seem far less significant.
+Talking with the people that make you feel good is a great way to boost your confidence.
+Even listening to someone else’s problems can provide a useful distraction.
+Be sure to discuss any date-specifics you’re concerned about – your friends are sure to make you feel more confident about them.

 If this article gave you the confidence to find your match, try eHarmony today!Join Now